scrambledeggs/booky-go-common/idempotency/README.md

 2. Return the same error for identical requests within the expiry period.

 This ensures that error responses are also idempotent.

+## Best Practices for Header Inclusion

+To improve idempotency reliability in high-concurrency environments:

+- Include headers like `Authorization` or `X-Request-ID` when retries may contain the same body but represent different logical requests.
+- Avoid using headers with volatile values (e.g., `User-Agent`, timestamps) unless necessary.
+- If unsure, start without headers and monitor for edge cases.

+This feature gives you the flexibility to strike the right balance for your use case.

 ## TODO